 Denise Hall LPC, NCC, CRCClinical Coordinator, VCU Department of Rehabilitation CounselingCollege of Health Professions

 Each noncredit pathway meets the Commonwealth of Virginia Board of Counseling educational requirements for certification as a substance abuse counselor.
 Many of our continuing education modules will be offered online to maximize ease of use and accessibility.
-Each module will be available for one week; you can participate anytime within that week.
-Modules consist of two 20-minute lectures/presentations; one application-based activity and an interactive discussion experience with your instructor and classmates.
+Each module will be available for two weeks.
+You can participate anytime within that timeframe.
 Modules are designed to provide 2.0 contact hours.
-Alternative formats may be utilized based upon instructional content and goals.
+Both student-centered interactive and asynchronous formats may be utilized based upon instructional content and goals.

 Face-to Face trainings may be offered particularly for skill development content, such as clinical supervision training and individual and group counseling.
 More information will be provided regarding these training options as they become available.